kahwajirawan501-tech/shopping/README.md

 # shopping

-Skilled Handyworkers Marketplace is a platform that connects users with skilled workers for various services, communication, and service management.
+Shopping is a mobile application for displaying and browsing products, providing users with a simple and intuitive interface to explore available items.

 ## Screenshots